-"Immediate high grade assay results are very encouraging.
-We will now complete 3D collation of historic workings and have commenced drill permitting for drilling in early 2023.
-The Kolba cobalt-copper-nickel-silver prospect and linked Svatodusna copper-cobalt-nickel prospect present drill targets of historically mined, yet never drilled, critical raw material systems."
+"Surface sampling is now complete prior to drill planning of this exciting high grade copper-cobalt-silver-nickel target.
+We have completed 3D collation of historic workings and preparing for drilling in early 2023.
+The Kolba prospect and related Svatodusna prospect present drill targets of historically mined, yet never drilled, critical raw material systems.